plforacle/mysql-rag/build-ai-app/build-ai-app.md

 In this lab, you will be guided through the following tasks:

+- Review the content of the application
-- Deploying and configuring  the The RAG application
+- Deploy and configur  the The RAG application
 - Generate the Film embedding content
 - Run and test the RAG application